DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 As they just discussed, it would seem to be more than a simple petrification.
 And investigating it will take some time."

-"No, no time for that."
+"No, no need for that."

 Bearded big man raised metal maul with his strong hands.